 When an organization moves from an on-premise implementation to a SaaS offering, it’s widely accepted that your ability to customize the solution will be at least reduced or simply not permitted.
 The efficiencies gained from the cloud depend on some level of accepted standardization.
 Cloud GL solutions are no different.

 Migrating from an on-premise solution that has been customized for years, to a mostly standardized offering, has risks.
 Since nearly every on-premise general ledger application environment today is likely customized to some degree, organizations need to be aware that they will likely have to abandon some of the custom business processes they currently utilize – or find another solution to execute those processes.

 In other words, if the unique business processes supported by your customizations can’t be reduced to configuration settings within a cloud software solution, you should expect that you likely have to give them up.

-Likewise, Cloud ERP solutions will not fix bad data or inefficient, inconsistent processes.
-In fact, they will only amplify existing issues because the ability to manipulate the system to make it work is significantly reduced in cloud solutions.
+Likewise, Cloud GL solutions will not fix bad data or inefficient, inconsistent processes.
+In fact, they will only amplify existing issues because the ability to manipulate the system to make it work is significantly reduced.

-While there are plenty of risks to navigate when implementing a cloud ERP solution, there are companies who are getting it right and de-risking their implementations with a subledger solution.
+While there are plenty of risks to mitigate when implementing a cloud ERP solution, there are companies who are getting it right and de-risking their implementations with a subledger solution.
 To learn more about these organizations and the approach they are taking, please download our eBook: Supporting the move to a cloud general ledger in Financial Services